vrutikachudasama-ai/wanderlust-pro/README.md

 npm start
 ```

-Open the frontend in your browser or run it using a local development server.
+Open the frontend using a local development server or your preferred editor.

+---

 ## 🎯 Future Improvements

-* User profiles
-* Booking integration
-* Interactive maps
-* AI-powered travel recommendations
+* 🤖 AI-powered travel recommendations
+* 🗺️ Interactive maps
+* 👤 User profiles
-* Reviews and ratings
+* ⭐ Reviews & Ratings
-* Multi-language support
+* 🌐 Multi-language support
+* ✈️ Booking integration

+---

 ## 👩‍💻 Author

 **Vrutika Chudasama**
 Computer Science Engineering Student

 ---

-⭐ If you like this project, consider giving it a star on GitHub!
+⭐ If you found this project interesting, consider giving it a **Star ⭐** on GitHub!